Rice

 Health Benefits

-- Excellent source of energy from complex carbohydrates; ideal for athletic performance and sustained activity
+- Excellent source of energy-sustaining complex carbohydrates for sustained fuel throughout the day

-- Gluten-free grain suitable for celiac disease and gluten sensitivity management
+- Naturally gluten-free grain suitable for celiac disease and gluten sensitivity management

-- Rich in manganese, essential for bone health and metabolic function
+- Contains manganese essential for bone health, metabolism, and antioxidant enzyme function

 Buying Guide